anebz/ctci/Chapter 11 Advanced topics/README.md

 ### 11.4.4.
 Quadratic probing and double hashing

 The distance between probes doesn't have to be linear, it can be quadratic, or use another hash function to determine the probe distance.

+## 11.5.
+Rabin-Karp substring search

+Searching for a substring S in a bigger string B, brute force approach takes O(s(b-s)) time, by searching through the first b - s + 1 characters in B and for ech, checking if the next s characters match S.

+If two strings are the same, they must have the same hash.
+But it's also possible for two different strings to have the same hash.
+If we efficiently precompute a hash value for each sequence of s characters within B, we can find the location of S in O(b) time.
+For example, hash function is sum of each character.
+The substring S has value of 24 for example.
+We go through the string B, check how many times the sum of characters is 24, and check which one (if any) are indeed equal to S.

+How to compute the hash value?
+If we calculate hash value of each substring, that still takes O(s(b-s)).
+Instead, we know that hash(s[1:4]) = hash(s[:3]) - code(s[0]) + code(s[4]).
+This takes O(b) time.